hongyang-rp/rubikpi-ubuntu-user-manual-test-en.github.io/docs/Document Home/1.quick-start/index.md

 # Get started with RUBIK Pi 3

-The **RUBIK Pi 3**, powered by the **Qualcomm QCS6490** SoC, is engineered to deliver high-performance computing and seamless integration with modern development workflows.
-This guide walks you through setting up your board with **Canonical Ubuntu**, enabling you to explore and try out end-to-end AI and multimedia applications.
+The **RUBIK Pi 3**, powered by the **Qualcomm® QCS6490** SoC, is engineered for high-performance computing and seamless integration with modern development workflows.
+This guide walks you through setting up your board with **Canonical Ubuntu**, enabling you to explore and prototype end-to-end AI and multimedia applications.
 At its core, the RUBIK Pi 3 features:
 -- **Qualcomm® Kryo™ 670**
 -- **Qualcomm® Hexagon™ Processor** with fused AI-accelerator architecture
 -- **12 TOPS** of AI performance for real-time inference and machine learning workloads

-The RUBIK Pi 3 is designed with versatility in mind.
-It includes a wide array of interfaces:
+Designed with versatility in mind, the RUBIK Pi 3 includes a wide array of interfaces:
 -- **USB, Camera, DisplayPort, HDMI**
 -- **Ethernet, 3.5mm headphone jack**
 -- **Wi-Fi, Bluetooth**
 -- **M.2 connector, Fan, RTC**
 -- **40-pin LS connector**
-These features support a broad spectrum of development scenarios, enabling fast prototyping and efficient debugging.
+These features support a wide range of development scenarios, enabling rapid prototyping and efficient debugging.

 -----------